Fabe59/Projet7/README.md

 # Projet7 : Grandpy bot

-With GrandPy Bot, ask him for information about a spot.
+With GrandPy Bot, ask him for informations about a location.
-Then, he will give you the address; show you the place in a Google Map, and, if he knows, will tell you a story about the place.
+After a little thinking, if he knows anything about this place, he will give you the address, show you the place in a Google Map, and tell you a story about the spot.

 Different ways to use GrandPy Bot :